Key Takeaways

 Do spider plants like eggshells?

-Eggshells, when crushed finely, can offer spider plants a gentle source of calcium.
-However, their benefits are minimal compared to balanced fertilizers.
-Mix them into the soil for gradual release but avoid over-relying on this method for essential nutrient needs.
+Yes!
+When crushed finely, eggshells provide calcium.
+However, their benefits are minimal compared to fertilizers.
+Mix them into the soil for slow calcium release.

 Which plants do not like coffee water?